KNguyen000/AllProjects/Multi-Touch Attribution/README.md

 Due to the confidentiality agreement with Logickube, I cannot link or show the data to this project

+### Scenario ###
+We are given Multi-Touch Attribution (MTA) data of random customers.
+MTA tracks the online touch-points of online users and whether they have been converted (whether they have purchased an item from online Woolworths).
+I will be using a ML model to predict the likelihood of a customer conversion.

 ### Pre-processing ###
 * Transform data into customer path: Facebook -> Google -> Youtube -> Organic.
 * Assign each customer path a conversion (Eiher 0 or 1)